 At the time of writing, he holds the record of being the best-selling instrumental musician of all time, with 18 albums released, and over 10 million albums sold.

-Satch is one of the few players out there who not only has incredible technique, but is also instantly recognizable as soon as he starts rocking out thanks to his truly unique sound and play style.
+Joe Satriani is one of the few shred guitarists out there who not only has incredible technique, but is also instantly recognizable as soon as he starts rocking out thanks to his truly unique sound and play style.

 For a long time Tosin had his own signature Ibanez model, but later left the Japanese giants to launch his own guitar brand – Abasi Concepts.
 Much like Tosin’s playing, his guitar designs take a step away from tradition to meld unique aesthetics with modern, and innovative appointments.

-Nuno is not only a shred master, with outrageous tapping and alternate picking licks, but is also one of the finest rhythm guitarists around.
+Nuno is not only one of the best guitar shredders, with outrageous tapping and alternate picking licks, but is also one of the finest rhythm guitarists around.
 His riff for Extreme’s ‘He-Man Woman Hater‘ has got to be one of my favorite guitar riffs ever.

 For a great showcase of the many incredible shred solos and riffs that Nuno has created over the years, check out the video below.
-He makes it look so effortless!
+He is one of those guitar players that makes it look so effortless!

 To describe his pioneering playstyle he said that “What I did was I took the entire guitar playing technique, threw it out the window and I applied violin technique – no one ever did that before, nobody‘.